 How to Find an Electroconvulsive Therapy Provider

-Because ECT is not as widely available as therapy or medication services, a person may have to look deeper to find an ECT provider.
-There may not be a national directory of ECT providers, but someone interested in ECT can refer to an online directory or complete an online search for local ECT providers.
+Because ECT is not as widely available as therapy or medication services, a person may have to do some research to find an ECT provider.
+There may not be a national directory of ECT providers, but someone interested in ECT can ask their primary care provider for a referral or a list of providers that offer ECT in their area.

 Next thing they know, the person will be in the recovery room.
 They may feel disoriented and slightly confused.
 A loved one will drive them home, or they will return to their hospital room to continue the recovery process.
 It may take a few hours for the side effects of nausea, headache, and fatigue to pass.4